friendsofhyperf/components/docs/en/components/cache.md

 ## Introduction

 `friendsofhyperf/cache` is a component based on `hyperf/cache`.
-It provides additional simplified extension methods.
+It provides more concise extension methods.

 ## Installation